Fast Transport on Request: new alternative intercity transport

 Integrated in communicative life style

-• Booking via Internet and intelligent mobile telepho
+• Booking via Internet and intelligent mobile telephone

-• Identification and financial settlements via personal sm
+• Identification and financial settlements via personal smart carts

 • Compatible with active metropolitan life style